7hekaka/newcytosim/doc/main/executables.md

 The display parameters can also be specified in a separate file with extension ".cyp", as in `play display.cyp`.
-Note that the display parameters will be printed on the terminal after you press 'k' in `play`, and you can copy-paste this output to create your initial `display.cyp`.
+Note that the display parameters will be printed on the terminal after you press `k` in `play`, and you can copy-paste this output to create an initial `display.cyp`.

 `play` can be used to: